Table of contents

 - Methodology

 As the internet grows smarter, so do those who look to exploit it.
-Cybercrime continues to get more sophisticated year on year, as new technologies bring new opportunities for people looking to use them for the wrong reasons.
+Cybercrime continues to get more sophisticated year on year.
+According to the latest FBI Internet Crime Report, reported losses in the US alone exceeded $12.5 billion, while global cybercrime costs are projected to hit a staggering $10.5 trillion annually by 2025.

-We’ve done some research on where cybercrime is the most popular.
+We’ve analyzed the latest data to determine where you are most at risk.
 Which state sees the most digital dishonesty, and is the USA a bigger online crime hotspot than the UK?

 Our data reveals all.